rominalodolo/Linux_Terminal_Course/README.md

 ### `ps`
-Your computer is running tons of different processes at all times.
+Process Status: Your computer is running tons of different processes at all times.
 Inspect them all using the ps command.

 `I` a process that is idle (sleeping for longer than about 20 seconds)